KYOCERA-AVX-Components-Dresden/USB-high-temperature-sensor/index.md

 ## Data logger demo app in C#

 We created an easy use data logger in C# to provide an easy and fast implementation of USB high temperature sensor in your target application.
-<br><br>You can find the Git Hub Repository here ➞ [Git Hub Repository](https://borisbloxsberg73.github.io/TestRep/)
+<br><br>You can find the Git Hub Repository here ➞ [Git Hub Repository](https://github.com/BorisBloxsberg73/USB-high-temperature-sensor/tree/main)

-### Release of the demo app

-Here could you find the lastet release of the data logger app ➞ [FTDI driver download page](https://borisbloxsberg73.github.io/TestRep/)

 ## Driver